nickrenda/blog/math/post002/content.md

-## Why there is no countably infinite sigma algebra

 A $\sigma$-algebra $\mathcal{F}$ over a set $\Omega$ is a collection of subsets of $\Omega$ such that

 1. $\emptyset \in \mathcal{F}$,